codeyourinfra/codeyourinfra/same_cfgfile_diff_content/README.md

-# How to manage the same configuration file with different content in different environments
+# How to deal with the same configuration file with different content in different environments

 This solution is explained in detail in the Codeyourinfra project blog post [Blog post](http://codeyourinfra.today/how-to-).
 Check it out!